-Allegretti’s poems have appeared in Smartish Pace, PANK, The New York Quarterly, Maintenant: A Journal of Contemporary Dada Writing & Art, MARGIE, Fulcrum and many other national journals, as well as in journals published in Canada, the United Kingdom, Belgium, and India.
+Allegretti has published his poems in The New York Quarterly, Barrow Street, Smartish Pace, PANK, and many other national journals, as well as in journals published in Canada, the United Kingdom, Belgium, and India.

 He wrote the texts for three song cycles by Frank Ezra Levy, whose work is released on Naxos American Classics.